 - Find out which countries are green energy trendsetters

 - The effectiveness of individual countries’ energy production

 - The importance of a global energy architecture

 - Issues that are holding back green energy adoption

 The demand for power in Africa will more than double between 2015 and 2050; adding further strain on power resources from the growing energy demand in Asia and America.

 - Fossil fuel demand will peak in 2035, with oil demand peaking slightly later in 2037.

 - The alternative fuel with the highest predicted growth is solar photovoltaic, which will increase by 11.7% in power generation between 2015-2050.

-Here is the infographic which illustrates all these trends and more (click on the image below to view the full-size version):
+Here is the infographic which highlights all these trends and more (click on the image below to view the full-size version):